samyiin/PythonIdentifierExtractor/README.md

     with statement
     try/except/finally
 There are also nested/enclosed scopes, a funciton inside a class (method), function inside function (nested function), class inside class (inner class); even rare stuff like class inside function or class inside funciton inside class......
 The nested level can go very deep as long as there are enough memory.

+Also notice that for "IF, FOR, WHILE, TRY" there can be extra "else", but the else will have the same scope and indentation as them.
+So not really realavent to identify them in our research.

 ## Indentation
 These things comes with new indentation